veronicavillegas/minesweeper/README.md

 # MINESWEEPER
 ## Getting Started

-The objective is to use Heroku as a server but at this moment I have problems to set it.
+The objective is to use Heroku as a server but at this moment I have problems between memcached and heroku.

 The way to init the project is cloning the repo and then:

 ```